|

 our friendly contributors, suggested that we add a section on rain.
 He sent

-us the detailed image above.
-It is by Yoshitoshi..
+us the image shown above.
+It is from a Yoshitoshi print.

 The full print shows little frogs